Building Milk Crate Chicken Nesting Boxes

 chickens in the snow before they use their nesting boxes

 Step #2.
-Build a Simple Frame
+Build a Frame

-Before hitting the stores, take a look around your property and see if you have any supplies you can use to create a simple framework to hold the milk crates.
-Something that will keep the crates from moving too much as the chickens go in and out to lay their eggs.
-Most homesteaders have at least one pile of scrap wood that you can use to build a surprisingly sturdy setup for your hens.
+Before hitting the stores to purchase wood, take a look around your property and see if you have any supplies you can use.
+You will need to construct a wooden frame to hold the milk crates that will keep the crates from moving as the chickens go in and out to lay their eggs.

 Chickens are a bit clumsy and eggs can easily topple out of a nesting box as they leave.
 To help prevent eggs from breaking place a board in your frame that will sit in front of each box.
-Just a small “lip” of sorts so the eggs stay put but the chickens can still get in and out easily.
-We used the boards in the front of our framework so they would double as the lip we needed to keep our eggs inside of each box.
+Just a small “lip” of sorts so the eggs stay put as the chickens leave the box.

 How to build nesting boxes for your chickens using materials you have around your farm for next to nothing!